Lathyrus vestitus var. vestitus

 - Eudicots are a major lineage of flowering plants; see family for general characteristics

 - Stems are 3-sided (triangulate in cross-section), often sharply-edged or flanged

 - Compound (divided into leaflets) and pinnate (arranged along a common axis, like a feather)

 - 8-12 grey-green leaflets end in one or more coiling tendrils, which anchor the plant

 - Prominent arrow-shaped stipules (a pair of leaf-like structures at the base of the leaf stalk), with wavy edges

-- Inflorescence (flower arrangement) of up to 15 flowers in a raceme (unbranched flower cluster with short, equal stalks)
+- Inflorescence (flower arrangement) of up to 15 flowers in a raceme (unbranched stem with stalked flowers opening from the bottom up)

 - Characteristic Pea / Legume family flower is bilaterally-symmetric with a banner, wings, and keel

 - Banner, bent upward at about 90o; is light violet, lavender, or whitish, with purple lines (nectar guides)